azxyxza/Shopping_Spending_tracker/README.md

 ## User Stories
-- As a user, I want to be able to view what items I already have and the amount of them in the Home list
+- As a user, I want to be able to view what items and the amount of each I already have for each category in the Home list
 - As a user, I want to be able to add an item to the Home
 - As a user, I want to be able to add an item to the favorite list
 - As a user, I want to be able to delete an item from the Home